awsdocs/aws-doc-sdk-examples/javav2/usecases/creating_dynamodb_web_app/Readme.md

 #  Creating the DynamoDB web application item tracker

+## Purpose
 You can develop a web application that tracks and reports on work items by using the following AWS services:

 + Amazon DynamoDB to store the data
 + Amazon Simple Email Service (Amazon SES) to send email messages
 + AWS Elastic Beanstalk to host the application

-**Note:** In this tutorial, we use the AWS SDK for Java version 2 to access Amazon SES and DynamoDB.
+**Note:** In this tutorial, we use the AWS SDK for Java version 2 to access Amazon SES and Amazon DynamoDB.

 The application you create is named **DynamoDB Item Tracker**, and uses Spring Boot APIs to build a model, different views, and a controller.
 It’s an application that requires a user to log in.
 For more information, see [Spring Boot](https://www.tutorialspoint.com/spring_boot/spring_boot_securing_web_applications.htm).